yoonghan/walcron-microfrontend-shared/README.md

 A shared library used within the eco-system of Walcron.
 All components can be reused and running examples can be referred in storybook.
 Components are fully tested but maybe restricted.

+## Getting started

+Use it, for reference refer to stories for example, or clone it and run it via storybook.

 ## Development commands

+Firstly clone from the repository and download the necessary dependencies.

+`npm install`

 To execute the program for development